Non-local parameter degeneracy in the intrinsic space of gravitational-wave signals from extreme-mass-ratio inspirals: Inventory of tools

 where all quantities are dimensionless.
 Explicitly: \begin{itemize} \item $(\mu,M)$ are the detector-frame component masses, in Solar masses and with $\epsilon=\mu/M\ll1$; \item $a$ is the Kerr spin lengthscale for the central mass; \item $(p_0,e_0,\iota)$ are the quasi-Keplerian semi-latus rectum, eccentricity and inclination for the osculating geodesic to the inspiral at reference time $t_0$; \item $(\Phi_0,\gamma_0,\alpha_0)$ are phase angles describing the position of the small mass at reference time $t_0$; \item $(\theta_K,\phi_K)$ are polar and azimuthal angles describing the spin orientation in ecliptic coordinates; \item $(\theta_S,\phi_S)$ are polar and azimuthal angles describing the sky location in ecliptic coordinates; \item $D$ is the luminosity distance in Gpc. \end{itemize} Henceforth we will abuse the symbol $\boldsymbol{\theta}$ to denote any ordered combination of these parameters, as long as the specific parameters in question are clear from context.

 There are several points to note about this choice of parametrization.
 First, the distinction between intrinsic and extrinsic EMRI parameters can be somewhat arbitrary, and also depends on whether one is working in the modeling or analysis context.
 It is a largely semantic distinction, though, and here we take more of a modeling viewpoint (as opposed to \cite{Chua:2017ujo})---but note that the sets $\{p_0,e_0,\iota\}$ and $\{\Phi_0,\gamma_0,\alpha_0\}$ each technically have one observer-dependent degree of freedom, corresponding to temporal translation and spatial rotation respectively.
 Second, the inclination angle used is $\iota:=\tan^{-1}(\sqrt{Q}/L_z)$ rather than $I:=\pi/2-\mathrm{sgn}(L_z)\theta_\mathrm{min}$ (where $(Q,L_z,\theta_\mathrm{min})$ are the Carter constant, the projection of angular momentum onto the spin axis, and the turning point of polar motion).
 Usage of the latter is becoming standard in the modeling community, but $\iota\approx I$ across much of the Kerr geodesic space \cite{Drasco:2005kz}.
 The rate of change for $\iota$ due to GW radiation is also generally small \cite{Hughes:1999bq}, and is thus approximated as zero in the AAK model.
-Finally, future post-adiabatic models are likely to have a qualitatively similar parametrization, apart from: i) the time evolution of $(M,a)$ \cite{Pound:2021qin}, which would simply change $(M,a)\to(M_0,a_0)$; and ii) secular or resonant effects due to the spin of the small mass, although this quantity might ultimately not be measurable with LISA \cite{Piovano:2020zin,Zelenka:2019nyp}.
+Finally, future post-adiabatic models are likely to have a qualitatively similar parametrization, apart from: i) the time evolution of $(M,a)$ \cite{Pound:2021qin}, which would simply change $(M,a)\to(M_0,a_0)$; and ii) secular or resonant effects due to the spin of the small mass \cite{Mathews:2021rod,Drummond:2022xej,Drummond:2022efc,Piovano:2020ooe,Piovano:2020zin,Zelenka:2019nyp}, although more detailed studies are required to determine how measurable this quantity will be with LISA.